Introduction

 Initial contact

-When you contact me with an enquiry about my counselling or supervision services I will collect information to help me satisfy your enquiry.
-This will include your name, email address, and a brief reason for why you are seeking counselling or supervision.
-Alternatively, your GP or other health professional may send me your details when making a referral or a parent or trusted individual may give me your details when making an enquiry on your behalf.
+When you contact me via Calendly or via my website with an enquiry about my counselling, supervision or coaching services I will collect information to help me satisfy your enquiry.
+This will include your name, email address, and a brief reason for why you are contacting me.
+It is possible your line manager or another stakeholder at your place of employment may make a therapy, supervision or coaching referral on your behalf via my website or via a health professional, or a relative or trusted individual may provide your details when making a therapy enquiry on your behalf.

 If you decide not to proceed I will delete the electronic copy of your contact form within 12 months.
 If you would like me to remove this from my email system sooner, please let me know.

-Everything you discuss with me in our intial call or in our counselling or supervision sessions is strictly confidential.
-That confidentiality will only be broken in the circumstances detailed in our Counselling Agreement or Supervision Agreement under Confidentiality.
+Everything you discuss with me in our introductory call or in our counselling, supervision or coaching sessions is strictly confidential.
+That confidentiality will only be broken in the circumstances detailed in our Counselling Agreement, Supervision Agreement or Coaching Agreement under Confidentiality.

-Before commencing sessions I will collect information including your name, the address where you are likely to access our online or telephone sessions, your emergency contact details, GP details and information about any medication you are taking.
+Before commencing sessions I will collect information including your name, the address where you are likely to access our online or telephone sessions, your emergency contact details, GP details and you may choose to provide me with information about any medication you are taking.
 I collect and hold this information while we are working together for use in case of emergency.

-Once our counselling or supervision agreement has ended your records will be kept for up to 7 years from the end of our contact with each other in line with my business insurance policy and are then deleted.
-If you want me to delete your information sooner than this, please tell me.
+Once our Counselling, Supervision or Coaching Agreement has ended your records will be kept for up to 7 years from the end of our contact with each other in line with my business insurance policy and they are then deleted.
+I keep a hard copy of your initial contact form/Calendly Introductory/Discovery call booking email and a brief Discharge from Therapy, Supervision or Coaching form in a locked filing cabinet for up to 7 years from the end of our counselling, supervision or coaching agreement in case you should seek my services again.
+If you would like me to delete and/or destroy your information sooner than 7 years from the end of our agreement please let me know via email.

 Third party recipients of personal data